joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-Render function can also be exported for reuse like component:
+`render function` can also be exported for reuse like components, it's list of parameters is the return value of the `component function`:

 ```tsx
 const App = () => <Test.Render user="joe" />;